Yanni Gourde: Tampa Bay Lightning

-During the 2017–18 season Gourde was named the NHL Rookie of the Month for February.
-On March 6, 2018, Gourde recorded two goals in a 5-4 overtime Lightning victory over the visiting Florida Panthers.
-His two goal effort tied him with Tyler Johnson for the most goals during a rookie season by a Lightning player.
-On March 30, 2018, Gourde moved past Ondřej Palát (59) for second most points in a season by a Lightning rookie.
-On April 6, Gourde recorded one goal and two assists in a 7–5 Lightning victory over the visiting Buffalo Sabres.
+During the 2017–18 season, Gourde was named the NHL Rookie of the Month for February.
+On March 6, 2018, Gourde recorded two goals in a 5–4 overtime victory over the Florida Panthers.
+His two-goal effort tied him with Tyler Johnson for the most goals during a rookie season by a Lightning player.
+On March 30, Gourde moved past Ondřej Palát (59) for the second-most points in a season by a Lightning rookie.
+On April 6, Gourde recorded one goal and two assists in a 7–5 win over the Buffalo Sabres.
 The goal moved Gourde past Tyler Johnson for most goals by a Lightning rookie, with 25.
 Gourde also passed Brad Richards for the most points in a season by a Lightning rookie, with 64.
-On April 12, Gourde made his Stanley Cup playoff debut in a 5–2 Lightning home win against the New Jersey Devils.
-He recorded his first career playoff goal, assist and point in the Lightning victory, becoming only the second player in Lightning history to have a multi-point game in their playoff debut.
+On April 12, Gourde made his Stanley Cup playoff debut in a 5–2 home win against the New Jersey Devils.
+He recorded his first career playoff goal and assist in the Lightning victory, becoming the second player in Lightning history to have a multi-point game in his playoff debut.
+He ended the 2018 Stanley Cup playoffs with two goals and five assists through 17 games.

-On November 2, 2018, the Lightning signed Gourde to a six-year, $31 million contract extension.
-On March 22, 2019, Gourde was suspended for two games for an illegal check to the head of Carolina Hurricanes' captain Jordan Staal at PNC Arena the previous night.
+On November 2, 2018, the Lightning signed Gourde to a six-year, contract extension.
+On March 22, 2019, he was suspended for two games for an illegal check to the head of Carolina Hurricanes captain Jordan Staal the previous night.
+Gourde finished the 2018–19 season with 22 goals and 26 assists for 48 points, including five game-winning goals, the same amount as the previous season.
+During four games of the 2019 Stanley Cup playoffs, he scored one goal.

+During the 2019–20 season, Gourde notched 10 goals and 20 assists in 70 games.
+In the 2020 Stanley Cup playoffs, he tallied seven goals and seven assists through 25 games.
+That year, the Lightning won the 2020 Stanley Cup Final over the Dallas Stars, making Gourde a Stanley Cup champion.
+In 56 games of the 2020–21 season, Gourde collected 17 goals and 19 assists, his goal total tied for second on the team.
+Through 23 games of the 2021 Stanley Cup playoffs, he managed six goals and one assist.
+That season, he and the Lightning repeated as Stanley Cup champions, defeating the Montreal Canadiens in the 2021 Stanley Cup Final.